synergycodes/overflow-ui/README.md

 }
 ```

-### overflow-ui css layers
+### Overflow UI css layers

-overflow-ui uses [CSS layers](https://developer.mozilla.org/en-US/docs/Web/CSS/@layer) to separate its styles from yours.
-By default, CSS styles outside of any layer take precedence over what overflow-ui defines, so your styles will always win the specificity war.
-You can customize overflow-ui components with simple `input {}`.
+Overflow UI uses [CSS layers](https://developer.mozilla.org/en-US/docs/Web/CSS/@layer) to separate its styles from yours.
+By default, CSS styles outside of any layer take precedence over what Overflow UI defines, so your styles will always win the specificity war.
+You can customize Overflow UI components with simple `input {}`.

 ```css